dliw/fpCEF3/Readme.md

 You can achieve this in fpCEF3 by setting `CefBrowserSubprocessPath` to the **path** of your subprocess executable.
 In the `LCLSimple` example this can be done by changing `TMainform.FormCreate` at the end of `main.pas`.

 A minimal subprocess can be found in `/Examples/SubProcess`.
-It should work for any use case.
 Note, that the subprocess also needs the CEF3 library and resources in its path, so the easiest way is to put the subprocess executable in the same folder as the main exe.

 More details [here][5]